| | |

 Logging

-The process of storing information about events that occurred on the
+The process of storing information about events that

 firewall or network.